 Angioplasty is a technique for reopening narrowed or blocked arteries in the heart (coronary arteries) without major surgery.
 First used in 1977, it's now as common as heart bypass surgery.
 It's sometimes called percutaneous transluminal coronary angioplasty (PTCA) or percutaneous coronary intervention (PCI).

 "Angio" means relating to a blood vessel and "plasty" means repair.
 Angioplasty is also used in other parts of the body, usually to treat peripheral artery disease.

 Before the operation

-You must tell your doctor if you are allergic to iodine or shellfish, since angioplasty involves injecting you with an iodine-based dye.
+You must tell your doctor if you are allergic to iodine, since angioplasty involves injecting you with an iodine-based dye.
 You may have to go for some preliminary blood tests.
 Your doctor may tell you to not smoke for a period of time before or after angioplasty.
 For best results, you should quit smoking permanently.